intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Responses.md

     -    "rel": "collection", "name": "day.timeofday" "description": "`Morning Afternoon Evening Night`"

-    'description' is an optional attribute and is not part of the JSON Collection specification.

 - **render** - 'image' or 'text' if the link should be retrieved and embedded; or 'link' to display as-is.
 If the property is missing the href link does not need to be presented.

 The following table shows a set of links provided with energy data for a *week* period.